 Northerners are different.
 The cold climate makes them more persevering, stable and even austere.
 A northerner will not fall into hysterics if something doesn't work out immediately.
 He buckles up and says: “I'm going to do it until I succeed!”

-If you compare Muscovites and, for instance, Siberians, the latter are more purposeful and responsible.
+If you compare Southerners and, for instance, Northerners, the latter are more purposeful and responsible.
 They demonstrate a better readiness to accomplish.
-If a Siberian has made a decision, the harsh winter weather is conducive to those decisions being stuck to.
+If a Northerner has made a decision, the harsh winter weather is conducive to those decisions being stuck to.
 In a warm climate a person is eager to leave the office sooner.

 Attitude of programmers to conflict